scriptex/AnimateMe/README.md

     `touchDisabled: false`

-4. Choose the start point of the animation relatively to the viewport:
+4. Choose the start point of the animations relatively to the viewport:

     `offset: 0.8`

-    0.8 means that the animation will start when the top of the element is at 80% from the top of the viewport
+    0.8 means that all animations will start when the top of the element is at 80% from the top of the viewport

     This number should be between 0 and 1.